knehez/vcpkg-boilerplate/README.md

+# C++ boilerplate application

-# PDE solver with Euler's method
+## Example: PDE solver with Euler's method

+This application is a starter project, in which you can develop modern c++ application using vcpkg dependecy manager.

+See vcpkg.json, which contains three dependecies: opencv, eigen3 and gtest.

-# Installation steps
+## Installation steps

 **1.)
 Clone repository**